facioquo/uswds-design-patterns/README.md

-# Design patterns using the U.S. Web Design System
+# Essential design patterns using the U.S. Web Design System

-A basic Angular website for demonstrating isolated design patterns and experimentation with [U.S. Web Design System](https://designsystem.digital.gov) (USWDS) components.
-Each pattern is a separate Angular component with it's own SASS stylesheet and page route.
-All design patterns are enumerated on the home page.
+A basic Angular website demonstrating isolated design patterns and experimentation with [U.S. Web Design System](https://designsystem.digital.gov) (USWDS) components.
+Each pattern is a separate Angular component with its own SCSS stylesheet and page route.
+All design patterns are enumerated on the [uswds.facioquo.com](https://uswds.facioquo.com) home page.

 ## Getting started with this Angular site